el-ffeino/qwarp/README.md

 > [!NOTE]
-> Steam Networking may still find a game in another server by routing it throught the selected server.
+> Steam Networking may still find a game in another server by routing it through the selected server.
 > To get around this, you can set `Options -> Game -> Maximum acceptable ping` to match the server(s) you've selected.
 > Unblocked servers will always have lower ping since there's no relays between.